ENCODE-DCC/snovault/docs/embedding-and-indexing.rst

     'uuid': <str>,
     'sid': <int or None>,
     'strict': <boolean>,
-    'timestamp': <str>
+    'timestamp': <str>,
-}
+    'method': 'POST' or 'PATCH' (not present on secondary items) }
 ```

 uuid and timestamp are pretty self-explanatory.
 The sid is the DB transaction count, which is used as the version number in ES.
 Because sid is incremented for each transaction in the DB, this allows us a convenient method for ES versioning.
 The strict parameter is a boolean that controls whether or not associated uuids are also reindexed for the given uuid.
 In essence, if true, strict will also cause all items that embed the indexed item to also be reindexed.
 Currently, if an sid is provided (i.e. the item is queued through a POST or PATCH), then the embedded uuids within the item itself will also be queued.
+The method property shows whether an item was added to the queue through a POST or PATCH; if the item is on the seconday queue, this field will not be present, since the item was queued as a result of invalidation caused by a primary item.

 There are currently 4 different queues for each Fourfront environment.
 The `primary` queue contains all items that are posted or patched.
 The `secondary` queue contains all items that are found as a result of finding associated uuids with a primary item (if strict == False) and also the embedded uuids of items in the primary queue.
 The secondary queue is also the target of items queued by create_mapping.
 The `deferred` queue has similar priority to `primary` and is used to contain items that cannot be updated in the scope of the currently running indexing process.
 They must wait for the indexer to finish and restart with a new transaction to go through.
 Note that if there are items in `deferred` and also `secondary`, the indexer will restart in order to index the deferred items before moving on to the secondary items.
 The last queue is the dead letter queue, or `dlq`.
 It is used for items that have failed to go through the other queues 4 times and simply holds those actions until cleared manually.
 The contents of the dlq are never automatically indexed again.

-The process of finding the secondary uuids that need to be indexed when a primary item is created or edited is called invalidation and has it's own document (invalidation.rst).
+The process of finding the secondary uuids that need to be indexed when a primary item is created or edited is called invalidation and has it's own document (./invalidation.rst).
 This process is complex and has been one of the largest pain points in creating and optimizing our indexing system.
 Please read that document for an in-depth overview of invalidation.
 From the indexing standpoint, all secondary items that are invalidated are indexed on the secondary queue so that they themselves do not cause a further cascading of more items on the secondary queue.
 Reverse links (rev_links) are taken into account during the invalidation process.

 A couple endpoints were added to make the queue more useful.
 First, /indexing_status takes a GET request and returns the counts of items in each of the 4 queues.
 The /queue_indexing endpoint is a POST endpoint used to manually queue items.
 It requires administrator privileges and takes a JSON body where you can either specify a list of `collections` (e.g. file_fastq or biosample) or a list of `uuids` for indexing.
 You can also specify whether the items should be indexed in strict mode using the `strict` keyword and a boolean value.
 Lastly, you can specify which queue you want to send your items to using the `target_queue` keyword and a value of `primary`, `secondary`, or `deferred`.
 The default strict value is False and the default target is primary.